 - 1 tbsp coriander leaves

-Add the onions and green chilli and fry for five minutes, or until the onions are just softening but not browned and still have a little crunch.
+- Add the onions and green chilli and fry for five minutes, or until the onions are just softening but not browned and still have crunch.

-Lower the heat, add the tomato and bring to a simmer for five minutes, or until tomato starts to soften, and the ghee starts to separate.
+- Lower the heat, add the tomato and bring to a simmer for five minutes, or until the tomato starts to soften, and the ghee starts to separate.

-Add the paneer and one half of cup of water to the pan.
+- Add the paneer and half a cup of water to the pan.
 Turn heat to high and gently stir everything together for about five minutes.
 The sauce should thicken as the paneer absorbs the moisture.